localvar/localvar/content/posts/2021-2025/wasm-at-backend/index.en.md

 considerations: one is the nearly native performance; the other is it is not restricting the user's development language, users can use their favorite or familiar language to develop business logic.

-As an example of extending business logic with WebAssembly, we have published "Handle Flash Sale With Easegress And WebAssembly".
+As an example of extending business logic with WebAssembly, we have published [Handle Flash Sale With Easegress And WebAssembly]({{<ref "flash-sale.en.md">}}).
 Please feel free to let us know if you have any feedback, and welcome to provide more use cases to us.

 As I have mentioned above, choosing WebAssembly means that we need to develop SDKs for many languages.
 We have completed the development of the